kxdxzr/dice_for_COC/README.md

 Deal with some bugs.

 ## Current bugs:
-Won't handle error input in manual dice.
+Won't handle error input in customized dice.